-One Australian company that is doing just that is Netthq (Netthq.com), a Sydney-based organisation that has put together a platform that is set to change the way the world does business.
+One Australian company that is doing just that is Netthq (Netthq.com), a Sydney-based organization that has put together a platform that is set to change the way the world does business.

-The team at Netthq have spent years working in the tech industry – and years finding workaround solutions to the issues that plague the way business gets done.
+The team at Netthq has spent years working in the tech industry – and years finding workaround solutions to the issues that plague the way business gets done.

 The vast majority of companies rely on email, which is simple and effective – but also riddled with inefficiencies and problems for both employees, and employers.

 When someone changes roles within a company or takes a job with a new company, there is upheaval as their clients and contacts struggle to figure out who they’re now meant to be talking to – which leads to a massive loss of productivity.